 -

-Gender, Violence and Popular Culture: Telling Stories (Laura J. Shepherd 2013)
+Shepherd 2013_Gender, Violence and Popular Culture: Telling Stories

 The macro and micro levels of this system correspond, respectively, to government and society.